zaiisao/Documentation/en/Video/dashboard_restful_communication.md

 The RESTful API only supports HTTPS, and the user must pass the `Authorization` parameter in the Basic HTTP request header for authentication.
 You need to pass the Customer ID and Customer Cerficate in the code.

-Login https://dashboard.agora.io, click the account name on the top right of the dashboard, and enter the RESTful API page from the drop-down list to get the Customer ID and Customer Certificate.
+Login https://console.agora.io, click the account name on the top right of the Console, and enter the RESTful API page from the drop-down list to get the Customer ID and Customer Certificate.

 > Unlike the App ID and App Certificate used for Agora SDKs, the Customer ID and Customer Certificate are only used for RESTful API access.